sitthykun/smilevalidation/README.md

 ```

 ## Comparison
 For reality form validation, it does not just need validation with the value, they need also the comparison such as confirm password form.
 So does it?
 It should build for this purpose via addMatchedElement method and addNotMatchedElement.
-Both will validation matched value and not matched value.
+Both will validate the matched value and not matched value.
 ```
 v.addMatchedElement(
     elementName1= 'm1'